tshepang/seaplane/docs/GETTING_STARTED.md

 ### Configure Your API Key

-The final setup step is to ensure `seplane` knows about our API key.
+The final setup step is to ensure `seaplane` knows about our API key.
 We can do this in a few different ways:

-- Set `api_key = "..."` in our configuration file
+- Set `api-key = "..."` in our configuration file
 - Set the `SEAPLANE_API_KEY` environment variable
 - Use the `--api-key` CLI flag